dneprojects/habitron/custom_components/habitron/README.md

 ### Diagnostic values

 Some values, e.g. the mdoule status, are implemented as diagnostic values.
-By default, they will be disabled.
+By default, they will be diabled.
 They can be found on the device panel and enabled there.
 Diagnostic entities are grouped in a seperate category, but they can be utilized as any other entity.
 The router provides some more diagnostic values, e.g. voltages, currents, and timeouts.

 ## Services